XuanNiLeong/aro-migration-hackathon/docs/readme.md

 Your team will need to complete the following challenges:

-### Challenge 1: Containerization and ARO Deployment
+### Challenge 1: Containerisation and ARO Deployment

 1. **Build and push the container images** to your Azure Container Registry
 2. **Deploy the application** to your ARO cluster using the provided Kubernetes manifests